FederatedAI/KubeFATE/README.md

 ```
 `docker-deploy`: The traditional  Docker Compose installation.
 The pricipal of `docker-deploy` is simple and quickly to set the environment up.
 Docker Compose can deploy FATE components on a single host.
 By using Docker Compose, FATE can be set up for environments of multiple parties which are collaborating in a federated manner.
 Please refer to [Docker Compose Deployment](./docker-deploy/README.md) for more details.

 `k8s-deploy`: The new KubeFATE preview version.
 The k8s deployment is design for a real production deployed and managed environment.
-It designed for flexibility to suit different variable environments.
+It designed for flexibility to suit different various environments.

 ### Major features of new KubeFATE k8s-deploy
   * Provide a single executable binary for initialing and managing FATE cluster